sorra/TraceSonar/README.md

 It should be robust enough.
 Feel free to try it out!

 ### Limitation:
+- If extremely slow, try assigning it more memory.
-Now that it can find potential calls (calling a superclass's or interface's method), but the classes folder or jar of those superclasses or interfaces must also be scanned.
+- Now that it can find potential calls (calling a superclass's or interface's method), remember to provide the classes folder or jar containg the superclasses or interfaces.